grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "Alright.
 I'll check sonar and radar.
 Maybe someone's listening who just isn't interested in responding."

 She stepped over to the sonar station lifted the headphones over her ears.
 Without bothering to sit, she turned the directional control wheel with one hand, slowly back and forth, scanning for the sound of anything made by humans.
 One nice thing about being dead in the water was they weren't making any noise themselves.
 She could hear even the small waves against the hull of the _Prospect_.
-It was a rare pleasure to have such clean and uncompromised sound on sonar.
-But for all that silence, there wasn't anything to hear.
+It was a rare pleasure to have such clean and clear sound on sonar.
+But for all that silence, there was nothing to hear.

 The passive sonar was safer to use than the radar because it did not send out any signal that could be detected.
 You just listened with what were essentially underwater microphones for the sound any other vessel might be making.
 It also had the advantage that it could be used while submerged.
 Radar on the other hand could only be used while they were on the surface, and it sent out a big loud radio beacon that could be seen by any other ship with a radar unit --- basically all of them.
 If there were any ships out there, the signal would bounce back to the _Prospect_ and they would know the location.
 But any other ship in range could detect the radar signal and also know the precise location of the _Prospect_.
 Generally when Percy used radar, her habit was to dive soon afterwards.